-Yes.
-Pusher will be GDPR compliant by 25 May 2018.
-Customers to whom the GDPR applies will of course need to make sure their business is compliant with the GDPR in its own right.
-If it is, the customer will not risk a breach of the GDPR by using Pusher products and services.
+Customers to whom the GDPR applies will need to make sure their business is compliant with the GDPR in its own right.
+If it is, the customer will not risk a breach of the GDPR solely by using Pusher products and services.

 Yes.
-We will be updating our legal terms available on https://pusher.com/legal/ to bring them into compliance with the GDPR and those changes will apply to Pusher customers.
+We have updated our legal terms available on https://pusher.com/legal/ to bring them into compliance with the GDPR and those changes are effective as of 25 May 2018.

 Pusher customers will be notified when the legal terms have been updated.
 We recommend Pusher customers read the updated terms because using Pusher products and services after the updated terms have gone live will be treated as acceptance of those terms.

 The General Data Protection Regulation is a new European data regulation which will replace the current EU Data Protection Directive.
 The GDPR aims to strengthen the security and protection of personal data in the EU and harmonize EU data protection law.
 It is designed to give organisations a consistent framework on how personal data can be collected, processed, used, and shared across EU member states The GDPR provides individuals with more control over how their personal data can be processed.

 Pusher is committed to complying with the requirements of the GDPR long-term, regardless of Brexit.
 The GDPR regulates the “processing,” which includes the collection, storage, transfer or use, of personal data about EU individuals.
 That means that a company outside the EU that processes personal data about EU individuals will have to comply with GDPR as well.
 For example, a US based company that processes personal data of individuals in France will need to comply with the GDPR.